allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Read, understand, and follow all parts of this code of Conduct
     * Follow the honor code on all submitted work
     * Engage respectfully with peers’ ideas and questions.
+    * Contribute to a positive working environment

 * Unacceptable Conduct (U):
   * Members shall not
-    * Disrespect peers because of their race or gender
+    * Disrespect peers because of their race, gender identity, or sexuality
     * Prevent peers from voicing their opinions and questions
     * Violate any part of this Code of Conduct
     * Violate the Allegheny honor code in regards to all submitted work